ibrius/AppIgniter/README.md

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 -----------------------------------------------------------------------------------------------------------------------

-If you are not familiar with Codeigniter, you might want to check out the basics first before working with FB Frapp: http://codeigniter.com/user_guide/
+If you are not familiar with Codeigniter, you might want to check out the basics first before working with AppIgniter: http://codeigniter.com/user_guide/

-This is basically an app skeleton that can be used as a Facebook "tab" for pages/timelines or as just "an app on Facebook".
+This is basically an app skeleton that can be used as a Facebook "tab" for pages/timelines or as just an "app on Facebook" to borrow Facebook's terminology.

 To switch from one or the other, just change your default controller in application/config/routes.php to either tab_canvas or just canvas.